 The Phases of the sale then begin.

-This is where you will see the value of professional advisors and the time they dedicate to:
+This is where you will see the value of giving exclusivity to an advisor and the time they dedicate to:

 - Carry out a company analysis.

 - Carry out a company valuation.

 - Conduct a database and market analysis.

 - Find companies across the world that could have synergies with yours.
 This involves analyzing their financial statements and past acquisitions.